 The Audit Committee’s role is to assist the Board with the discharge of its responsibilities in relation to internal and external financial reporting, audits and controls, including reviewing the Company’s annual and half-yearly financial statements, reviewing and monitoring the scope of the annual audit and the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors and the tendering process and reviewing the effectiveness of the Company’s corporate governance, internal audit and controls, risk management, whistle-blowing and fraud-prevention systems.
 The ultimate responsibility for reviewing and approving the Company’s annual report and accounts and its half-year reports remains with the Board.

-The Audit Committee will be chaired by Keith Jackson and its other members will be Douglas Montgomery.
-The Company intends to appoint a further independent non-executive director when a suitable candidate is found and that person will be asked to chair the Audit Committee.
-At such point in time, Keith Jackson will no longer chair the Audit Committee but will continue on as a member of it.
-The Board has satisfied itself that has recent and relevant financial experience, and that the committee as a whole has competence relevant to the sector in which the Company operates.
-The Audit Committee will normally meet not less than [three] times in each financial year and at such other times as the chair of the committee requires.
+The Audit Committee is chaired by Peter Wright and its other members are Douglas Montgomery and Keith Jackson.
+The Board has satisfied itself that the committee has recent and relevant financial experience, and that the committee as a whole has competence relevant to the sector in which the Company operates.
+The Audit Committee will normally meet not less than three times in each financial year and at such other times as the chair of the committee requires.
 It will have unrestricted access to the Company’s auditors.
 As a matter of course, the Company’s Chairman and Chief Executive Officer will be invited to attend Audit Committee meetings.

-The nomination committee will comprise Keith Jackson and Douglas Montgomery, who will act as chair.
-The nomination committee will review and recommend nominees as new Directors to the Board.
+The nomination committee comprises Keith Jackson, Peter Wright and Douglas Montgomery, who acts as chair.
+The nomination committee reviews and recommends nominees as new Directors to the Board.

-The remuneration committee will comprise Keith Jackson, who will act as chair, and Douglas Montgomery.
-The remuneration committee will review and make recommendations in respect of the Executive Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
-The remuneration committee will also make recommendations to the Board concerning the allocation of share options to employees under the intended share option schemes.
+The remuneration committee comprises Keith Jackson, who acts as chair, Peter Wright and Douglas Montgomery.
+The remuneration committee reviews and makes recommendations in respect of the Executive Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
+The remuneration committee also makes recommendations to the Board concerning the allocation of share options to employees under the intended share option schemes.